LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 It's always nice to have a native HTML element that can do much of the heavy lifting for us, so we can keep our JavaScript file size down and have less to debug if and when something breaks.
 We still need some JavaScript for the `<dialog>` element, but that's mostly to open and close it.

 Before we build a little demo it's important to remember the distinction between modal and non-modal dialogs, as the opening method is a little different for each.
-If our dialog is non-modal, we use the `show()` method in our `addEventListener()` to open it, as the browser understands this to be a non-modal dialog, it won't trap focus etc, which is of course intentional.
-If we use the `showModal()` method, we get focus trapping, visibility and focus management for free, all we need really is an `addEventListener()`, so let's rustle something up.
+If our `<dialog>` is non-modal, we use the `show()` method in our `addEventListener()` to open it, as the browser understands this to be a non-modal dialog, it won't trap focus etc, which is of course intentional.
+If we use the `showModal()` method, we get focus trapping and focus management for free, all we need really is an `addEventListener()`, so let's rustle something up.

 We need to modify our HTML for this, mostly swapping out the `<div>` for a `<dialog>` element, but also removing some redundant attributes.
-The accessible name does not appear to be required for the native HTML <dialog>, I'm just gonna keep it in, as your user doesn't care how you built it, just that it works and if `role="dialog"` requires an accessible name, then I'm not sure why this wouldn't, although the HTML spec and the ARIA spec aren't the same, so in this case i guess valid HTML perhaps isn't valid ARIA, either way, I'm putting it in as it makes sense to do that.
+The accessible name does not appear to be required for the native HTML `<dialog>`, I'm just gonna keep it in, as your user doesn't care how you built it, just that it works and if `role="dialog"` requires an accessible name, then I'm not sure why this wouldn't, although the HTML spec and the ARIA spec aren't the same, so in this case i guess valid HTML perhaps isn't valid ARIA, either way, I'm putting it in as it makes sense to do that.

 ```html
 <header>